Wednesday, 21 May 2014

 Oh, look.
 It's Martin Landau again!

+We're in the old West.
+Well, at least I think we are.
+That looked suspiciously like a TV antenna in the background in one scene.
 We meet Al Denton (Dan Duryea) the town drunk, being humilated by Dan Hotaling (Martin Landau - boy, he sure gets around).
 Turns out Denton was once the sharpest shooter in town, but turned to drink after he shot and killed a teenaged boy in a duel.
 Mysteriously Denton manages to get back his sharp-shooting skills just long enough to teach Hotaling a lesson.
 Turns out, a strange salesman in town, one Henry J. Fate(!) had more than a little to do with it.
+Anyhow, Denton is soon challenged to a duel by another gunslinger, Pete Grant (Doug McClure) .
+Fate offers him a potion which will make him once again the fastest gun in the west – but only for a few seconds.
+Come the showdown, it turns out that Grant too has Fate's potion.
+Both draw, shooting the other in the hand, leaving both with an injury which will prevent either from pulling a trigger again.
+Denton tells Grant that they have been blessed.
+His job done, Fate leaves town.

 “Mr. Denton on Doomsday” is one of those Twilight Zone episodes that became a bit of a TZ cliché.
 Somebody down on their luck whose life gets turned around by some mysterious force.
 Denton is, sadly, a stereotypical drunk, lifted only by Dan Duryea's performance.
 In fact, the acting in the episode is fine, Landau is good as the town bully (another stereotype) and Malcolm Atterbury also does well with Fate.
 McClure doesn't have too much to do as Grant but makes the most of what he is given.